 - Do Your Research – One of the best ways to figure out how much to budget is to see what other people have spent recently on their own engagement rings.
 While it helps to ask friends, there are plenty of surveys on the subject.
 According to one study done by The Knot in 2018 featuring 14,000 couples, the average amount of money spent on engagement rings was $5,680!
 Based on the history of the study, this amount fluctuates up and down each year.
 However, we believe that the ring you choose should be the right one, which is why we recommend that our customers spend an amount that they are comfortable with.

 - Know What You Want – There are a ton of elements that affect the price of an engagement ring more than just the size of the center diamond.
 What type of metal?
 What shape do you want the diamond to be?
 Are you wanting any side stones or unique features?
 Possibly the most important question to your budget is whether you want a mined or created diamond.
-There are pros and cons to each, but created diamonds almost always come at a lower cost and thus more carats for your budget.
+There are pros and cons to each, but Lab Grown Diamonds almost always come at a lower cost and thus more carats for your budget.

 - Ask About Financing – Most jewelers can offer a variety of financial options that will allow you to save money today and pay for the of it later in smaller payments!
 Many people use these programs to lower the initial financial burden of purchasing the perfect engagement ring, allowing many of them to buy an even larger ring!

 - Talk To An Experienced Custom Jeweler – The best thing you can do is schedule an appointment with an experienced jeweler who will honestly talk through your options with you and make recommendations based on what you want and your budget.
 The appointment should be free and many times they can find creative ways to get what you want or close to it within your budget.